Probing for the Usage of Grammatical Number: Conclusion

 \section{Conclusion}

-Our analysis of grammatical number allows us to track how a simple morpho-syntactic property, grammatical number, is encoded across BERT's layers and where it is transferred between them before being used on the model's predictions.
+Our analysis of grammatical number allowed us to track how a simple morphological feature is encoded across BERT's layers and where it is transferred before being used at inference time.
 Using carefully chosen causal interventions, we demonstrate that forgetting number information impacts both: (i) BERT's behavior and (ii) how much information is extractable from BERT's inner layers.
-Further, the effects of our interventions on these two, i.e., behavior and information extractability, line up satisfyingly, and reveal the encoding of number to be orthogonal for nouns and verbs.
-This finding is surprising given that number is a linguistic property common to both part-of-speech.
-Finally, we are also able to identify the layers in which the transfer of information occurs, and find that the information is not passed directly but through intermediate tokens.
-Our ability to concretely evaluate our interventions' impact is due to our focus on grammatical number and the number agreement task---which directly align probed information and behavioral performance.
+Further, the effects of our interventions on these two (i.e. behavior and information extractability) line up satisfyingly.
+We find that even the simplest diagnostic classifiers can be misleading, as a linear probe fails to show the encodings of grammatical number used by the model to be different across POS categories.
+Finally, our ability to concretely evaluate our interventions' impact is due to our focus on grammatical number and the number agreement task---which directly align probed information and behavioral performance.
+These contributions pave the way towards gaining a better mechanistic understanding of large pre-trained models.\looseness=-1